Nicky Astria: Professional career

-In 1984, Dewi was signed to AMK Records; to be more commercial, she adopted the stage name Nicky Astria.
+In 1984, Astria was signed to AMK Records; to be more commercial, she adopted the stage name Nicky Astria.
 She soon released Semua dari Cinta (Everything from Love), which featured songs by Tarida Hutauruk and Jelly Tobing.
 The album, which had somewhat pop sound, was poorly received.
 She was later introduced to several prominent musical figures, including guitarist-cum-songwriter Ian Antono, who served as producer and helped her further her career.
 She was managed by her brother Bucky for the first several years of her career.

 Astria second album, Jarum Neraka (Pin from Hell), was released in 1985.
 It had more of a rock feel and sold over 350,000 copies, making it the first Indonesian rock album to do so.
 It was followed by Tangan-Tangan Setan (Hands of Satan), also in 1985; this third album brought her mainstream success.
 Astria's success led to numerous new female rockers entering the industry, after three previous female rockers had left several years earlier.
 Although her elder brother Dicky insisted she attend university, Astria focused on her musical career.

 Every year from 1985 to 1987, Astria won the BASF Award for Best Female Rock Singer.
 In the late 1980s Astria toured with fellow female rockers Nike Ardilla and Anggun, often sharing a room despite the press depicting them as rivals.
 Astria performed in the Tokyo Music Festival in 1988, singing one of her songs and participating in a rendition of the Japanese-language song "Hana".
 In 1989, Astria released a rearranged version of "Jarum Neraka", the titular song of her second album.
 Towards the end of the 1980s, she acted in Biarkan Aku Cemburu (Let Me Be Jealous), after being invited by her neighbour Eddy D. Iskandar.

 In 1999, Astria recorded a duet with Chrisye, entitled "Khayalku" ("My Imagination"), for the rearranged version of the 1977 album Badai Pasti Berlalu.
 In 2001, she was one of four musicians who established the Bandung School of Higher Musical Learning (Perguruan Tinggi Musik Bandung), which teaches both music and business aspects of the music industry.
 Two years later, during a promotional tour for her recent album Maafkan (Forgive), a fan was killed in a fight at a concert in Cirebon.